amoe/kernighan-ritchie-2e/NOTES_KERNIGHAN_RITCHIE.md

 Ex2-2 notes -- this is reasonably easy but a bit quirky.
 There are quite a few edge cases in this, so I'm not 100% sure that I got it right, but I think the general strategy (replace logical AND with repeated if-conditions) is correct.

+## 2.7 Type Conversions

+The general rule is that when an operator has two operands of different types, the only automated coercions that happen are ones where the type doesn't "lose information".
+The example given is promoting int values to float values.
+However there are cases where a C `int` would not be directly representable in a `float`.